 - Points also transfer at a 1:1 ratio to other airlines and hotel brands like British Airways, IHG and Hyatt

-- 5x points on Lyft rides through March 2025
+- 5x points when purchasing Lyft rides with your card through September 2027

 - No foreign transaction fees